CassieSloan/Adventure_quest/readme.md

         end
 Again, this adds to the replay value as the princess's number will change each time.
 #####3.
 Visually interesting
 I wanted to bring the game to life in an interesting, yet retro kind of way – being confined to the limitations of running through the terminal, I decided to incooperate Ascii art into Adventure Quest.
 I sourced a variety of silly looking people to stand in for characters and formatted signs for each area to make the experience more immersive and authentic.
-An example of this feature could be:

 ##User experience